 Advantages and Disadvantages

 HDDs and SSDs can accomplish the same job.
-They can boot the system and store user’s files as usual.
+They can boot the system and store the user’s files as usual.
 But these two have their own unique feature sets.
-What are the advantages and disadvantages between them and how is your choosing?
+What are the advantages and disadvantages between them and how is your choice?
 The table below illustrates some of the differences.

 |Cost per Unit Capacity||Cheaper||More Expensive|

 |Highest Capacity in 2018 Market||14TB||15TB|

 As for form factors, HDDs rely on spinning platters.
 There is a limit to how small they can be manufactured.
 SSDs do not have this limitation, so they can continue to shrink as time goes on.
 Nowadays, SSD capacity is larger than HDD in the market.

 HDDs win price and availability, but capacity is becoming more and more unfavorable.
 If speed, durability, form factor, noise, power, or fragmentation is very important to you, then SSDs work better.
 If the price is not the issue, SSDs will be the undisputed winners.
 Unfortunately, the cost is always the issue.

 SSHD (Solid-State Hybrid Drives) is a traditional hard disk with a small amount of solid-state storage built-in, mostly as cache.
 The controller chip in the SSHD decides which data is stored on the SSD and what’s left on the HDD.
 It combines the advantages of two kinds of disk drives: the cost-effectiveness and large data capacity of HDDs, and the high-performance advantages of solid-state disks SSDs.